iluwatar/java-design-patterns/repository/README.md

 ## When to Use the Repository Pattern in Java

-* Use when you want to decouple the business logic and data access layers of your application.
+* Apply the Repository pattern when aiming to decouple business logic from data access layers in Java applications, ensuring more flexible and maintainable code.
 * Suitable for scenarios where multiple data sources might be used and the business logic should remain unaware of the data source specifics.
 * Ideal for testing purposes as it allows the use of mock repositories.